REMnux/salt-states/README.md

 2. The includes have been added as a require statement using `sls` for the state. -- This is important because it continues to help with the proper execution order and ensures that those state files are executed first and _onl if_ they both pass successful will the `pip.installed` run.
 3. In this case peframe isn't in PIP, but it has a setup.py file, so it can be installed using the `pip.installed` state function from SaltStack.

 In the end this state when run by itself will ensure that git and python pip are both installed before installing peframe.
-Git is required to clone the code from github and pip is installed because it uses the setup.py that is in the repo to actually install the module.
+Git is required to clone the code from Github and PIP is installed because it uses the setup.py that is in the repo to actually install the module.